It has been pointed out to me that people who come to the recipe post just want to see the recipe – without additional 3 pages about pointless stuff.

 Ground almonds are gonna serve as a lovely touch to our cookies, and to provide us with some healthy fats, vitamin E, as well as calcium, magnesium, potassium … Almonds are absolutely amazing – I truly hope they’re regular on your table!

 As a sweetener, you can either use coconut sugar or dark muscovado sugar – I find them both to be delicious.
-Both of them provide some nutritional value, but do remember that no matter how much better they are than the table sugar, they’re still sugars & should be consumed mindfully (just like everything else).
+Both of them provide some nutritional value, but you can use any sugar you want.

 WHY YOU SHOULD EAT IT:

 - Whole grain spelt flour: rich in fiber, iron, phosphorus, copper, magnesium.
 Contains essential amino acids & healthy fatty acids.

 - Butter: vitamins A, D, E, K, B12

 - Eggs: vitamin A, folate, pantothenic acid, vitamin B2, B12, phosphorus, selenium, Vitamin E, D, K & B6, zinc & the best protein

 - Almonds: healthy fats, vitamin E, folate, calcium, magnesium, potassium, manganese & phosphorus